Kaysen98/gangplank/README.md

 // OF COURSE ONLY USABLE AFTER THE WATCHER FIRED THE ONCLIENTSTARTED EVENT

-// YOU CAN PASS ENDPOINT ROUTES THAT SHALL BE CACHED BASED ON WHICH MATCH TYPE AND FOR HOW LONG
+// YOU CAN PASS ENDPOINT ROUTES THAT SHALL BE CACHED AND FOR HOW LONG
+// YOU CAN ALSO SUPPLY WILDCARDS FOR MATCHING
 // THE CACHE EXPIRATION IS OPTIONAL, IT WILL DEFAULT TO THE GLOBAL CACHE EXPIRATION THEN

 final httpClient = gp.createLCUHttpClient(
     config: LCUHttpClientConfig(
         getRoutesToCache: [
           LCUGetRouteToCache(
-            route: '/lol-summoner/v1/current',
+            route: '/lol-summoner/v1/*',
-            cacheExpiration: const Duration(minutes: 60),
+            cacheExpiration: const Duration(minutes: 120),
-            matchType: LCUGetRouteToCacheMatchType.contains
           ),
-          LCUGetRouteToCache(
-            route: '/lol-summoner/v1/summoners',
-            cacheExpiration: const Duration(minutes: 120),
-            matchType: LCUGetRouteToCacheMatchType.startsWith
-          )
         ],
         cacheExpiration: const Duration(minutes: 20),
     ),